arras-energy/gridlabd-template/US/CA/SLAC/ica-analysis.md

 host% gridlabd ica-analysis.glm model.glm
 ```
 ### ica-analysis.py
 This script runs an ICA analysis on the given network model.
 It sets minimum and maximum thresholds for all the objects and their tracked properties.
-It then checks the real-time values of those properties on each iteration of the power flow, recording any violations in a dataframe that is written to a csv upon termination of the simulation.
+It then checks the real-time values of those properties on each iteration of the power flow simulation, recording any violations in a dataframe that is written to a csv upon termination of the simulation.
 A description of each of its functions is included below.

 #### def check_phases(obj):

-Accounts for the phases and configuration aod a meter to determine the voltage properties that should be checked for a given meter.
+Determines the voltage properties that should be checked for the given meter by considering its phases and configuration.
 ```
 Args: meter